Shudder to Think: History

 In 1984, bassist Stuart Hill formed the hardcore punk band Stüge, recruiting drummer Mike Russell, alongside guitarist Sam Fleming and vocalist Bobby Jones.
 By 1986, Fleming and Jones left for college, with Hill inviting guitarist Chris Matthews, who had been playing in new wave group 3-2-1, to join the band.
 Matthews in turn suggested vocalist Craig Wedren, a high school acquaintance, after seeing him perform at a school play and being impressed by his singing.
 Shortly after, the band changed its name to Shudder to Think, after Russell said that he “shuddered to think that we would be just another hardcore band” during a drive to practice.
 It was this lineup and name change that drove the band to abandon its previous hardcore influenced sound to something more akin to post-hardcore.

-In this incarnation, the band released one song on the Fetal Records compilation F-R-5 in 1987 ("Too little, too late"), two singles and one album (Curse, Spells, Voodoo, Mooses, 1989) before being signed by the Dischord label.
-Three albums were then released (Ten-Spot, 1990, Funeral at the Movies, 1991, and Get Your Goat, 1992), before the band gained greater exposure by touring with Fugazi and Smashing Pumpkins; with their May 7, 1992, show in Albig, Germany being released by Tobby Holzinger as Your Choice Live Series Vol.21.
+In this incarnation, the band released one song on the Fetal Records compilation, F-R-5 in 1987, two singles, and their debut album in 1988, Curse, Spells, Voodoo, Mooses, before being signed by Dischord Records.
+Three albums were then released on the label (Ten-Spot, Funeral at the Movies, and Get Your Goat), before the band gained greater exposure by touring alongside Fugazi and The Smashing Pumpkins in 1993.
+The band's May 7, 1992, concert in Albig, Germany was released by Tobby Holzinger as Your Choice Live Series Vol. 21.